StreamingFlow/d4py_workflows/internal_extinction/README.md

 ## Known Issues

-1. Multiprocessing (multi) does not seem to work properly in MacOS (M1 chip).See bellow:
+1. Multiprocessing mappings (multi, dyn_multi, dyn_auto_multi) do not seem to work properly in MacOS (M1 chip).See bellow:

 ```